mooreds/docs-1/references/connectors/zoom-documentation.md

 ## account_plan_addon_update

-Update an additional plan for sub account<aside>Can only update an Additional plan for the sub account which is a paid account and paid by master account</aside>
+Update an additional plan for sub accountCan only update an Additional plan for the sub account which is a paid account and paid by master account

 <details><summary>Parameters</summary>